Last Updated: March 2021

 According to Centers for Disease Control and Prevention (CDC) data for 2020, suicide is the second-leading cause of death for ages 10-14 and the third-leading cause for ages 15-24.

 One of the best things you can do to prevent suicide and suicidal ideation is to reach out for help if you know your child is in crisis or suffering from depression or another condition.

 Due to the possible outcome of suicidal ideation, it is crucial to seek help now, if your child confides in you that they are thinking of taking their life.

 It is better to react quickly than leave the possibility of any harm.

-If you are unsure what to do, call the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you are unsure what to do, contact the 988 Suicide & Crisis Lifeline for immediate support by calling, texting, or chatting 988.
 If you seek treatment for your teen at the hospital, first responders and hospital personnel can assess your child’s risk, then connect you with proper care from behavioral or mental health treatment centers from there.